raspberrypi/documentation/configuration/wireless/access-point.md

 One common use of the Raspberry Pi as an access point is to provide wireless conections to a wired ethernet connection, so anyone logged in to the access point can access the internet, providing of course that the wired ethernet on the Pi can connect to the internet via some sort of router.

 To do this, a `bridge` needs to put in place between the wireless device and the ethernet device on the access point Raspberry Pi to pass all traffic between the two interfaces.
-Install the following utility package to help with bridging.
+Install the following packages to enable the access point setup and bridging.
 ```
-sudo apt-get install bridge-utils
+sudo apt-get install hostapd bridge-utils
 ```
 Bridging creates a higher level construct over the two ports being bridged, and it is the bridge that is 'the network device' so we need to stop the `eth0` and `wlan0` ports being allocated IP address by the dhcp client on the Raspberry Pi.
 ```